Captainmango/ElixirNotes/notes/modules.md

 ```

 This means we can keep our compiled sizes small by only grabing functions we actually want in our code.
-We can also use the except: syntaxt to exclude functions in exactly the same way as above.
+We can also use the except: syntax to exclude functions in exactly the same way as above.

 There are also atoms that exist to import macros of functions only.
 These are :macros and :functions respectively.